Science-Bird/UniversalRadar/README.md

 If you switch to the `Manual` mode in `Moon Overrides`, you can change all the above mentioned values for that moon specifically, as well as:

-- **Minimum and Maximum Height**: The heights where shading starts and ends (from black at the minimum to fully light at the maximum).
+- **Minimum and Maximum Shading Height**: The heights where shading starts and ends (from black at the minimum to fully light at the maximum).

+	(The `Line and Shading Colour` option will also be separated into two separate `Line Colour` and `Shading Colour` options when in `Manual` mode)

-These are usually automatically computed, so if you want to try changing them yourself, you'll probably want a reference for where they're usually calculated at.
-Enable the `Log Automatic Values` setting in `Automatic Settings` and land on the moon you're interested in customizing.
+The maximum and minimum heights are usually automatically computed, so if you want to try changing them yourself, you'll probably want a reference for where they're usually calculated at.
+Enable the `Log Automatic Values` setting in `Automatic Settings` and land on the moon you're interested in customizing (in `Auto` mode).
 Check the logs for the maximum and minimum values it generates, and use those as a starting point.

 ### Additional config